AnnaSyme/wfs-GA/README.md

 * Make one using the workflow canvas
 * Create one from an existing Galaxy history
 * Import one from a GTN tutorial or from **Shared Data: Workflows**
+* If you are using an imported and/or old workflow, some of the tools may not be the most recent version.
+In the workflow canvas, click on the cog wheel, then click "Upgrade workflow".
+This will set all the tools to the most recent version.

 ## Test it with a small data set